authelia/authelia/docs/configuration/index.md

 the file path as shown below.

     $ authelia --config config.custom.yml

+## Validation

+Authelia validates the configuration when it starts.
+This process checks multiple factors including configuration keys that don't exist, configuration keys that have changed, the values of the keys are valid, and that a configuration key isn't supplied at the same time as a secret for the same configuration option.

+You may also optionally validate your configuration against this validation process manually by using the validate-config option with the Authelia binary as shown below.
+Keep in mind if you're using [secrets](./secrets.md) you will have to manually provide these if you don't want to get certain validation errors (specifically requesting you provide one of the secret values).
+You can choose to ignore them if you know what you're doing.
+This command is useful prior to upgrading to prevent configuration changes from impacting downtime in an upgrade.

+    $ authelia validate-config configuration.yml

 ## Duration Notation Format

 We have implemented a string based notation for configuration options that take a duration.
 This section describes its